nahguav123/webtycoon2/README.md

 * Database-backed player data
 * Server-authoritative game state

-Sensitive configuration such as database credentials will eventually be stored in environment variables rather than committed to Git.
+Sensitive configuration such as database credentials will be stored in environment variables that are not committed to Git.

-Example:
+Example env variable:

 ```env
 DB_HOST=localhost